 The structure of the ODPM is based on the country's unique national requirements and its work to address all issues related to the Comprehensive Disaster Management (CDM) Cycle.
 It is also informed by research on Disaster Risk Reduction studies and issues in Disaster Management.
-In an effort to fulfil its mandate in the most efficient and effective way, the ODPM has a total of forty-six (46) contract officer positions, and is divided into five (5) units matched to the work of CDM.
-These are:
+In an effort to fulfil its mandate in the most efficient and effective way, the ODPM has a total of forty-six (46) contract positions, and is divided into five (5) units, as follows:

-- Mitigation, Planning and Research Unit (MPRU) places emphasis on issues related to disaster a. prevention and mitigation.
-Consequently, the unit advocates for policy and legislative development, development and implementation of related plans inclusive of critical facilities protection, data collection, analysis and information dissemination, GIS analysis and modelling, advocates for the expansion of national early warning systems, conducts research and assessments. - b.
-Preparedness and Response Unit (PRU) - is responsible for monitoring and providing support to first response agencies involved in localized (level 1) emergency/disaster situations.
+- a.
+Mitigation, Planning and Research Unit (MPRU) places emphasis on issues related to disaster prevention and mitigation.
+Consequently, the Unit advocates for policy and legislative development, development and implementation of related plans, inclusive of critical facilities protection, data collection, analysis and information dissemination, GIS analysis and modelling.
+It also advocates for the expansion of national early warning systems and conducts research and assessments. - b.
+Preparedness and Response Unit (PRU) is responsible for monitoring and providing support to first response agencies involved in localized (level 1) emergency/disaster situations.
 However, should these situations escalate to a national response (level 2/3), the PRU would coordinate the national response effort and alerts for non-security type operations such as hydro-meteorological incidents.
-Hence, to ensure a unified approach is taken when responding to emergencies/disasters, the PRU leads the development and exercising of National Hazard Response Plans.
-The unit also facilitates training and capacity building programmes for response/support agencies and the public, and advocates for critical facilities protection and business continuity planning.
-As Trinidad and Tobago is the Southern Sub-regional Focal Point for the geographical grouping that also includes Grenada, Guyana and Suriname, the PRU on the country's behalf, is also responsible for coordinating disaster relief should a request for support come from these countries or other regional states Public Information, and Education and Community Outreach Unit - has oversight for public education/awareness initiatives, public relations, information dissemination, media relations, community outreach programmes and volunteerism. - Administrative Support and Finance Unit is responsible for organisational support services such as human resource, finance, accounting and information communications technology. - e.
-Project Management Unit - provides support to the other units in project planning, implementation, monitoring, evaluating and reporting.
+Hence, to ensure a unified approach is taken when responding to emergencies/disasters, the PRU leads the development and implementation of National Hazard Response Plans.
+The Unit also facilitates training and capacity building programmes for response/support agencies and the public, and advocates for critical facilities protection and business continuity planning.
+As Trinidad and Tobago is the Southern Sub-regional Focal Point for the geographical grouping that also includes Grenada, Guyana and Suriname, the PRU on the country's behalf, is also responsible for coordinating disaster relief should a request for support come from these countries or other regional states. - c.
+Public Information, and Education and Community Outreach Unit- has oversight for public education/awareness initiatives, public relations, information dissemination, media relations, community outreach programmes and volunteerism. - d.
+Administrative Support and Finance Unit is responsible for organisational support services such as human resource, finance, accounting and information communications technology. - e.
+Project Management Unit provides support to the other units in project planning, implementation, monitoring, evaluating and reporting.

-Organizational Chart Office of Disaster Preparedness and Management
+Office of Disaster Preparedness and Management Organizational Chart

-Effects of Functions of ODPM on members of the public
+Effects of Functions of the ODPM on members of the public

-The work of the ODPM affects members of the public through: provision of strategic guidance on a national approach to Disaster Risk Reduction and Disaster Risk Management; conduct of exercises to prepare response/support agencies to respond to a disaster; the National Disaster Prevention and Preparedness Month in May, is used to prepare the nation for the ensuing Atlantic Hurricane Season and to maintain public awareness and education about the increasing prevalence of disasters, climate change and other hazards; testing of the national early warning system using SMS text messaging, bi-annually (twice yearly) with the support of telephone network providers; provision of national alerts and advisories to the public on a 24/7 basis in the event of or in anticipation of a national disaster; provision of technical, operational and logistical emergency/disaster support to the national community as well as the states within the Southern Sub-region (Guyana, Suriname and Grenada); and provision of advice to land developers as part of the EMA's CEC requirement.
+The work of the ODPM impacts members of the public through: provision of strategic guidance on a national approach to Disaster Risk Reduction and Disaster Risk Management; conduct of exercises to prepare response/support agencies to respond to and recover from a disaster; conduct field studies and after actions reviews to determine areas requiring improvement; managing the National Disaster Prevention and Preparedness Month in May, which is used to prepare the nation for the ensuing Atlantic Hurricane Season and to maintain public awareness and education about the increasing prevalence of hazards and climate change; testing of the national early warning system bi-annually, with the support of telecommunications network providers; provision of national alerts and advisories to the public on a 24/7 basis in the event of or in anticipation of a national disaster; provision of technical, operational and logistical emergency/disaster support to the national community as well as the states within the region and in particular to the Southern Sub-region (Guyana, Suriname and Grenada); and provision of advice to land developers as part of the EMA's CEC requirement.